Vaale

-Vaale is a municipality in the district of Steinburg, in Schleswig-Holstein, Germany.
+Vaale (/de/) is a municipality in the district of Steinburg, in Schleswig-Holstein, Germany.

 Sports

 The town has a football team, SV Vaalia Vaale, who play in the Kreisklasse A Westküste West.
 They were in 10th when the 2020–21 season was cancelled.
 SV Vaalia Vaale II play in the Kreisklasse C Westküste Süd/West 3, in 8th before the cancellation of the season.